akras14/alexkras.com/posts/2016/fonrt-page-hacker-news/post.md

 ## 1. Write Quality Content

-This may seem like common sense, but there is just no substitute for it. **Quality Content is what matters** .
+This may seem like common sense, but there is just no substitute for it. **Quality Content is what matters**.
 No tips or tricks will replace writing something interesting or helpful.

 My first post to make it to the front page of Hacker News  - [I Tried to Virtually Stalk Mark Zuckerberg ](http://www.alexkras.com/i-tried-to-virtually-stalk-mark-zuckerberg/) - was definitely one of the best articles that I've ever written.
-I started working on it in late December of 2016, and did not publish it until April of 2017.
+I started working on it in late December of 2015 and did not publish it until April of 2016.
 So it took me about 4 months to put it together.

 I took my time to scrape the data, analyze it, and present my findings in an easy-to-digest way.
 I worked on it (an hour here and there) for many days.
 Eventually I disappeared into a coffee shop on a Sunday afternoon and finally published and submitted the article to Hacker News later that night. **And that is when the magic happened.**